f8eho/Adret740A_CPU/README.md

 readable firmware and documented wiring.
 Reverse engineering the EPROMs and captured bus traffic makes it possible to reproduce frequency, level and modulation commands without modifying the instrument boards.

+Installing the new CPU requires no modification to the Adret chassis, wiring, front panel or instrument boards.
+It uses the existing connections in place of the original CPU board.
+The operation is therefore reversible: the replacement can be removed and a working original CPU board can be reinstalled.

 ## Why an Arduino Mega?